 It will not happen.

-Once Super Rugby is done, and with no viable alternative, expect 95% of our Super Rugby and Wallaby players to go overseas.
+Once Super Rugby is done, and with no viable alternative, expect 95% of our Super Rugby and Wallaby players to go overseas or to rugby league.
 And a few more from the rung below.
 We will not be able to stop them.
 Again – embrace it.
 These are professional players who need to maximize their earnings at a young age while they can.
 Let them.

 Back here, club footy will be it.
 The QLD Premier Rugby, Shute Shield, John I Dent Cup etc will just continue as usual.
 These are amateur clubs with a heavy reliance on volunteers played by players who just want to play footy.
 Nothing will stop them doing that.
 They can run from basically March until September with a few bye weekends built around rep rugby.
 But this will be the highest level of consistent rugby in Australia.